r1ch/tiny-lighthouse/README.md

 Wake / sleep hints for little kidlets with red / green leds.

+Set the current time and switching times for red, white, green lights.

 ### Operation

 Use buttons A,B to cycle modes